cyqsimon/rng-rename/README.md

 # rng-rename

 A CLI tool to rename files to randomly generated strings.

-## Why?
-Suppose you downloaded a few hundred images to use as your desktop wallpapers.
-You have a wallpaper tool that cycles through them, but unfortunately it only supports filename-ordering, whereas you prefer to have the images shuffled.

-Well, rng-rename to the rescue!
-Simply run this tool on all your images and the filename-ordering is completely scrambled.

-You can also use this tool for data analysis purposes.
-A data scientist might want to randomise their dataset before running some analysis, but keep the same ordering over several runs. rng-rename is useful in this case too.

-I guess you can say rng-rename is a tool looking for a purpose.
-Ultimately it is up to you, the user, to give it a one.

 ## Quick Start

 ```sh
 # rename `path/to/foo` and `path/to/bar.txt` to randomly generated names
 rng-rename path/to/foo path/to/bar.txt